Medically reviewed by Drugs.com. Last updated on Dec 4, 2022.

 Special Patient Population – Dosage should be reduced in the elderly or debilitated because these patients may be more sensitive to barbiturates.
 Dosage should be reduced for patients with impaired renal function or hepatic disease.

-Phenobarbital Tablets, USP 32.4 mg are white, round, biconvex, scored tablets, debossed “5012” and “V” on one side and plain on the reverse side, and supplied as follows:
+Phenobarbital Tablets, USP 32.4 mg are white, round, biconvex, scored tablets, debossed “626” below the score on one side and "ECI" on the reverse side, supplied in bottles of 100 and 1000.

 More about phenobarbital